MetaMask/SIPs/SIPS/sip-1.md

 At least one of the editors has to approve any incoming pull requests that update files in the [SIPs folder](./).

-## Tips

-- Some SIPs contain Table of Contents - it's not required.
-You can generate them automatically, for example, by using [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.

 ## History

 The Snaps Improvement Proposals have been inspired by [EIPs](https://github.com/ethereum/EIPs), [CAIPs](https://github.com/ChainAgnostic/CAIPs) and [TC39 Stages](https://tc39.es/process-document/).